Kidney cancer: Epidemiology

 Certain lifestyle factors have been associated with the development of renal cancer, although not all of them can be considered definitive causes.
 These include smoking, chemical carcinogens, radiation, viruses, diet and obesity, hypertension, diuretics, and alcohol consumption.
 Only a small percentage of kidney cancer cases have been linked to genetic factors.
-With obesity listed as one of the risk factors, daily physical activity and engaging in a healthy diet is proven to lower the rates of developing kidney cancer in the future.
+With obesity listed as one of the risk factors, daily physical activity and engaging in a healthy diet are proven to lower the rates of developing kidney cancer in the future.